malaysia12key/Mint-Classic-Cars-SQL-Tableau/README.md

 Solution:
 The South warehouse is at 75% capacity and it stores 2/3 of the least productive item lines by revenue and orders (Ships and Trains).
 Mint Classic should close the South warehouse and move the stored items to either the North (72% capacity) or West (50% capacity).
 Trains have the least orders quarter over quarter and bring in the least revenue $188,532.
 They are also the least stock count.
 If Mint were to drop a product line, Trains should be it.
+Classic cars were the best selling product line with over $3.8 million in sales and led is sales quarter over quarter.